Can Revocable Trust Hold S Corporation Shares After Grantor’s Death?

 Question:

 Enjoying your book (Get Your Ducks in a Row: A Baby Boomer’s Guide to Estate Planning).
-At page 105.
 I already have my estate documents including a pour over will, revocable living trust, durable power of attorney, and health care advanced directive.
-After finishing your book, I may amend it based on advice you make in your book.
+After finishing your book, I may amend them based on advice you make in your book.

 Response: